Joshokelola/StudyNotes/ITP 401/INFORMATION ARCHITECTURE.md

 - **Content**: what you have, what you should have and what you need.
 - **Context**: the business or personal goals for the site, who else will be involved and what your constraints are.

+**What happens when you don't have a good understanding of the three factors listed above?**
+-